FAQs (Frequently Asked Questions)

 The visitor's valid registration is required to process the permit.

-If your permit has been stolen, you can report the theft to Winnipeg Police and WPA will replace the permit at no cost when provided with a police report number.
+If your transponder/access card has been stolen, you can report the theft to Winnipeg Police and WPA will replace the permit at no cost when provided with a police report number.

 Call 311 for assistance.